 In its civil jurisdiction, the court deals with commercial and debt recovery matters involving claims up to $750,000.
 It has unlimited jurisdiction in claims for damages for personal injuries and it has exclusive jurisdiction in regard to claims for damages for injury sustained in motor vehicle accidents.

-Appeals from the Magistrates Court, from the Criminal Injuries Compensation Assessors and WorkCover WA Conciliators are heard by the District Court.
+Appeals from the Magistrates Court, from the Criminal Injuries Compensation Assessors and from the WorkCover WA Workers' Compensation Arbitration Service are heard by the District Court.
 The Court of Appeal (Supreme Court) hears appeals relating to matters determined by the District Court.

 [ back to top ]